-1.1.2 Nosebands
+1 1 2 Nosehands

 Nosebands must be flat.
-Nosebands constructed from material other than leather are not permitted.
+Nosebands constructed from material other than leather are not permitted with the exception of the front part of the noseband which may be optionally made of flat, not abrasive leather like material.
+Sheepskin on the noseband is permitted.
 A small disk of sheepskin may be used in the intersection of the two leather straps of a crossed noseband.

 - 2. The only permitted tack is that illustrated in Appendix 2 or subsequently approved by the SJI Board Of Directors Committee/ National Pony Committee and published on the SJI Website/Newsletter - 3.
 1. When a Pelham bit is used a connecting strap or bridge attached to the upper and lower rings is compulsory and the rein must only be attached to the middle of the connecting strap. - 3.2 A curb chain if worn must be fitted with a chain guard. - 4.
 Any of the above mentioned bits may be covered with rubber, leather or smooth composition material, and must be used with single reins only. - 5.
 If any bit in use is causing distress to the animal the Ground Jury may decide that in the interest of the welfare of the pony it may not be used. - 6.
 Only running, unrestricted martingales are permitted.
 Any schooling device where reins are attached to something other than directly to the bit, are not allowed. - 7.
 Draw reins for ponies are not permitted anywhere in the showgrounds. - 8.
 Properly constructed tongue guards are permitted in competition.
-The use of string, fine wire, twine, cord or any other similar substance in or around a horse or pony's mouth is forbidden. - 9.
-Only correctly fitted Hind fetlock boots are allowed to be worn on ponies, anywhere on the showgrounds.
+The use of string, fine wire, twine, cord or any other similar substance in or around a horse or pony's mouth is forbidden.

+9. Only correctly fitted Hind fetlock boots are allowed to be worn on ponies, anywhere on the showgrounds.
 This does not affect boots/bandages worn on forelegs.
 The total amount of equipment allowed to be added to an animal's leg, front or hind (single or multiple boots, fetlock rings etc.) is 500g (shoe excluded).